Pocket/content-monorepo/README.md

 #### aws-sdk versions
 ⚠ Keep aws-sdk versions in sync, because AWS sometimes introduces incompatibilities without notice.
 - When adding a new aws-sdk, pin it to the version used throughout the monorepo.
-- When upgrading aws-sdk, upgrade it through the monorepo.
+- When upgrading aws-sdk, upgrade it consistently throughout the monorepo.